microsoft/vsts-docker/src/docker.md

 The world's largest enterprises rely on Docker to develop the world’s best applications.
 With the Docker extension, you can integrate Docker images and containers into your existing agile and DevOps workflows.

-The Docker extension adds a task that enables you to build Docker images, push Docker images to an authenticated Docker registry, run Docker images or execute any other operation offered by the Docker CLI.
-It also adds a Docker Compose task that enables you to build, push and run multi-container Docker applications or execute any other operation offered by the Docker Compose CLI.
+The Docker extension adds a task that enables you to build Docker images, push Docker images to an authenticated Docker registry, run Docker images or execute other operations offered by the Docker CLI.
+It also adds a Docker Compose task that enables you to build, push and run multi-container Docker applications or execute other operations offered by the Docker Compose CLI.

 The Docker extension introduces two new service endpoints for Docker hosts and registries.
-The tasks default to using a local Docker host if available (this currently requires a custom VSTS agent), otherwise they require a Docker Host connection to be provided.
-Actions that depend on being authenticated with a Docker registry, such as pushing an image, require a Docker Registry connection to be provided.
+The tasks default to using a local Docker host if available (this currently requires a custom VSTS agent), otherwise they require a Docker host connection to be provided.
+Actions that depend on being authenticated with a Docker registry, such as pushing an image, require a Docker registry connection to be provided.

+### Requirements
+  * Visual Studio Team Services is required, or for on-premises installations, Team Foundation Server 2015 Update 3 or later.
+  * A VSTS agent that has the Docker binaries.
+An easy way to create one of these is to use Docker to run the VSTS agent.
+See [https://hub.docker.com/r/microsoft/vsts-agent] for more information.

 ## Build Docker Images
-Easily build a Dockerfile into an image with a specific name with multiple tags, such as the build ID, source branch name or Git tags:
+Build a Dockerfile into an image with a specific name and multiple tags, such as the build ID, source branch name or Git tags:

 ![Docker Build](images/DockerBuild.png)

+Streamline image naming and tagging through automatic qualification from the Docker registry connection along with existing variables, as well as a variety of custom and built-in tags.

 ## Push Docker Images
 Push Docker images with multiple tags to an authenticated Docker Registry and save the resulting repository image digest to a file: